California Institute for Quantitative Biosciences: Activities

-One of the primary functions of QB3 is to establish connections between scientists across various disciplines, as well as between entrepreneurial scientists and business mentors and venture capitalists.
-To facilitate interaction, QB3 administers specially designed buildings and core facilities that bring together researchers from different fields.
-Additionally, QB3 provides networking services for applied research and technology commercialization.
-It's worth noting that QB3 is not a technology transfer office and, therefore, does not handle patent applications.
+A major function of QB3 is to make connections between scientists in different disciplines and between entrepreneurial scientists and business mentors and venture capitalists.
+QB3 administers buildings custom-designed to facilitate interaction and core facilities intended to bring together researchers from different fields.
+QB3 also provides networking services for applied research and technology commercialization.
+QB3 is not a technology transfer office and does not handle patent applications.

 Startups

 QB3 assists life science entrepreneurs seeking to commercialize their research.
 In UC Berkeley, QB3 operates one full-service incubator, Bakar Labs, which is situated in the Bakar BioEnginuity Hub at Woo Han Fai Hall, and the smaller QB3 Garage@Berkeley space at Stanley Hall.

 In Westside Santa Cruz, the UC Santa Cruz-affiliated Startup Sandbox is a biotech incubator that helps entrepreneurs crystalize and innovate ideas into commercially successful businesses.
 The Sandbox provides an entrepreneurial environment where early-stage startups gain access to low-cost laboratory, office and shared space, resources, training, and networking opportunities.

 Previously, QB3 was closely involved in launching and operating incubators, including: